Best Hikes in Chiang Mai – Doi Pha Ngom

 When to Go

 As mentioned March is not the best time for hiking in Chiang Mai but it was quite pleasant on the day we chose with blue skies above and the foliage still green.
 The smog over Chiang Mai in the distance was quite bad but visibility seemed to improve as the day wore on.
 The best time for hiking in Chiang Mai is between November and February just after the raining season and in the cooler season.
 The trail may be more overgrown however so a guide would be recommended.
-Contact Active Thailand for inquiries for hiking in Chiang Mai or check out our blog for more of the best hikes in Chiang Mai.
+Contact Thai Eco Solutions for inquiries for hiking in Chiang Mai or check out our blog for more of the best hikes in Chiang Mai.